 If you are painting over latex, start with a good cleaning.
 I use TSP (Trisodium Phosphate) to degloss and clean pretty much everything I paint.
 We thoroughly wiped the doors and all the ledges and grooves with TSP.

 Ideally we’d take off the doors and paint this on a level surface.
 We didn’t have the time for ideal and the Fl heat was brutal so we couldn’t take off the doors and let all the AC out.
-Instead, I used a good quality tape to carefully tape off edges and hardware.
+Instead, I used Frog tape to carefully tape off the edges and hardware.
 After laying the tape, run your fingers over the edges gently but firmly to make sure you have a good seal.
 This will help you get a crisp edge.
 You’ll find more very useful painters tape tips in my 12 Genius Painters Tape Tips for a Perfect DIY Project.

 Step 2 Paint